Additional care options

 New study opportunities available

-It can be discouraging to be told by your doctor that there are limited options available for treatment of neurological conditions.
+It can be discouraging to be told by your doctor that there are limited options available for treatment of neurological and other incurable conditions.
 But they may want to offer the opportunity of taking part in a clinical trial which is testing new treatments for a health problem.
 SiteRx works with your doctor to find a clinical trial in your area that you may qualify for.
 If your doctor is not a SiteRx member, use our Doctor Finder Tool and we can connect you with a new doctor who proactively talks about clinical trials as an additional care option.

 Now enrolling studies for conditions such as: